 I have had both good and bad experiences with these types of engineering teams.
 Some of them work very well while others floundered.
 Even when working with different offices of the same firm, things may not go as planned.
-Some of those in-house teams may not have previously worked together.

 The Study Manager is Key